 These qualities will open doors to a range of careers, but you will also gain transferable skills such as presentation, teamwork, research, advanced communication, critical and analytical skills.
 These are always in demand from employers.

 Graduates of East Asian Studies have gone into a wide range of careers, including tourism, broadcasting, PR, diplomacy, journalism, government, law, finance and language-based roles such as translation and interpreting.

-After your first year, you’ll spend a year at Chiang Mai University in Thailand to benefit from expert teaching in Thai language and culture.
+After your first year, you’ll spend a year at an institute such as Chiang Mai University in Thailand to benefit from expert teaching in Thai language and culture.
 It’s a fantastic way to develop your knowledge and language skills.
 But between classes, you’ll have plenty of opportunities to travel and explore the country, getting a real insight into life in Thailand.